 - Damage to the spinal cord that has caused the loss of muscle function

 Exploring treatment options

-Whether your degenerative scoliosis was brought on by excess body weight or other causes, your physician will likely recommend conservative treatments to address your symptoms.
-If these approaches don’t help alleviate your discomfort, you may want to look into surgical treatment options, including the minimally invasive surgeries offered by Laser Spine Institute.
-Contact us today for more information about our effective outpatient alternatives to traditional open spine scoliosis surgery.
+Whether your degenerative scoliosis was brought on by excess body weight or other causes, your doctor will likely recommend conservative treatments to address your symptoms.
+If these approaches don’t help relieve your discomfort, you may want to look into surgical treatment options, including the minimally invasive spine surgery performed by the board-certified surgeons+ at Laser Spine Institute.
+Contact us today for more information about our outpatient alternative to traditional open spine scoliosis surgery.

 We are happy to provide a free MRI review* to determine if you are a potential candidate for one of our procedures.